SpyrosTTK/HvACC-Settings/README.md

-# TopSkyGreece
+# HvACC-TopSky

 Welcome to my project!

 This is an adaptation of the TopSky Euroscope plugin for Greece and Cyprus!
+All Hellenic vACC controllers are free to use these TopSky setup.
-In this profile I have included CPDLC & PDC functions.
+In this profile I have included CPDLC & PDC functions, custom tags, lists, initial levels and more...
 Also the plugin itself provides RDF and Weather Radar!
-I have also included my own Tags.txt file which is a modified version of the default KEPATH tag family with TopSky functions!
+I have also included TagsTopSky.txt file which is a modified version of the default KEPATH tag family with TopSky functions!

 In order to properly use this profile take a quick look at the manuals which are included in the release!